DataDog/system-tests/docs/weblog/README.md

     content
 </string>
 ```
+## `GET /iast/insecure_hashing/deduplicate`

+Parameterless end point.
+This endpoint contains a vulnerable souce code line (weak hashing) in a loop.

+## `GET /iast/insecure_hashing/multiple_hash`

+Parameterless end point.
+This endpoint contains 2 different insecure hashing operations (for example md5 and sha1).
+These operations are located in differents points of the executed source code.

-## `GET /iast/insecure_hashing`
+## `GET /iast/insecure_hashing/test_algorithm`

-The end point accepts a non mandatory query string parameter `algorithmName`, which should be a string with one of these possible algorithm names:
+The end point accepts a non mandatory query string parameter `name`, which should be a string with one of these possible algorithm names:
 - sha1
 - md5
 - md4
-- md2

-If the `algorithmName` parameter is not present or does not match the above values, the endpoint will execute the hashing algorithm for each of the algorithm names listed previously.
+The endpoint executes a unique operation of String hashing with given algorithm name